 The origin of the colored belts and the significance of the particular colors, is still shrouded in mystery and may be permanently lost to history.
 As martial arts students advance in their training they receive different color belts from their "Sensei".
 To move from one rank to another there are periodic examinations given in which the student must perform basic techniques and the kata relevant to their grade.
 This method used to evaluate the students progress, understanding and technique is known as the "belt system".
 With the different belt colors, one achieves different levels or "belt rank".
 The requirements for each belt level vary in each martial art style and in each dojo.
 At the earliest stages basic blocks, punches and strikes are required on the test; later kata as well as sparring are a requirement and as one advances good form, power, speed and accuracy all become mandatory for performing all karate techniques.

 The color of the belt or "obi" indicates the grade and experience of the wearer.
 The color of belt worn by kyu grades (below black belt) vary from style to style, with only the white belt being universally used for beginners.
 Those that don't practice any type of martial art might be called invisible belts.
-Beginners are known as white belts, it usually takes about three to four months to go from white belt to yellow belt; (the yellow belt is not used in all dojos), green belts have at least six months training, purple belts one year, brown belts two to three years of serious training.
+Beginners are known as white belts, it usually takes about three months to go from white belt to yellow belt; (the yellow belt is not used in all dojos), green belts have at least six months training, purple belts one year, brown belts two to three years of serious training.
 Most styles also use the brown belt for the color just before black belt.

 In the kyu grades the progression is from highest to lowest, 8th kyu white belt to 1st kyu brown belt.
 Almost all Japanese and Okinawan styles dan grades wear a black belt.These dan grades usually progress from 1st to 10th degree black belt, tenth degree being the highest level in most styles.